 - Barceloneta was built 150 years ago to house the fishermen working out of Barcelona’s port.
 The original inhabitants were not wealthy and the real estate for sale reflects this.

 The relative poverty of the original inhabitants means that Barceloneta’s property for sale is not of the best quality.
 Nevertheless buildings are basically well constructed but lack any of the fancy detail and charm found in wealthier zones of Barcelona, such as the Ensanche and the Born.
 Furthermore the buildings of Barceloneta were built close together as maximising living area per square metre was more important than comfort and style at the time Barceloneta was built.
 This means that property and apartments in Barceloneta feel somewhat claustrophobic, noisy and lack privacy.

-    Priorities change and in the present day Barceloneta’s location is unbeatable; right on the beach and walking distance to many of Barcelona’s main attractions in the Old Town and the Born.
+- Priorities change, and in the present day Barceloneta’s location is unbeatable; right on the beach and walking distance to many of Barcelona’s top attractions in the Old Town and the Born.
 It also has several parks and sports facilities nearby.